SmileyMan/snapPERL/INSTALL-WINDOWS.md

 * commands listed are for ActivePerl in elevated command prompt
 ~~~

+##### This script does not write or manipulate any Array Data.
+It is a wrapper for snapraid http://www.snapraid.it/

+##### Feel free to test.
+All data manipulation is done by snapraid http://www.snapraid.it/

 ##Windows:

 You need Perl installed on windows.
 Options are: